gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 This document describes a number of improvements to allow C++ projects to be built, tested, published are shared between teams.

-# Current state

-Currently, the Gradle C++ plugins can compile and link multiple executables and shared libraries.
-Dependency management is partially implemented, so that the binaries can be published and resolved in some basic form.
-There are various missing pieces.
-For example, dependency meta-data is not published, and resolved binaries have the incorrect names on some platforms.

 ## Some terminology

 Given a C++ library or executable, we have: